bxparks/AUnit/README.md

 [Google Test](https://github.com/google/googletest/) API on an Arduino platform by using the [aunit/contrib/gtest.h](src/aunit/contrib/gtest.h) adapter.
-This adapter layer provides a number of macros Google Test macros which map to their equivalent macros in AUnit:
+This adapter layer provides a number of Google Test macros which map to their equivalent macros in AUnit:

 * `ASSERT_EQ(e, a)` - `assertEqual()`